-This formula follows from two properties of stationary populations.
-One is the property shown here: that the average lifespan of their living members is a lengthbiased life expectancy.
-The second distinctive feature of stationary populations is that the distribution of lifetimes lived so far-that is, age-equals the distribution of lifetimes still to come-that is, remaining life expectancy (Müller et al. 2004, 2007; Vaupel 2009; Villavicencio and Riffe 2016).3 This property can be considered a form of time symmetry in stationary populations, implying that in a stationary population observed at a specific moment in time individuals are equally likely to be observed at any point in their lives, and on average are observed halfway through their lives (Kim and Aron 1989, Goldstein 2009).
+One way to understand this formula is to see that it follows from two properties of stationary populations.
+One is the property shown here: that the average lifespan of a stationary population's members alive in a snapshot is a length-biased life expectancy.
+The second distinctive feature of stationary populations is that the distribution of lifetimes lived so far-that is, age-equals the distribution of lifetimes still to come-that is, remaining life expectancy (Müller et al. 2004, 2007; Vaupel 2009; Villavicencio and Riffe 2016).
+This property can be considered a form of time symmetry in stationary populations, implying that in a stationary population observed at a specific moment in time, a randomly selected individual is equally likely to be observed at any point in their lives, and on average is observed halfway through their lifespan (Kim and Aron 1989, Goldstein 2009).
 Thus, the average age of the population and the average remaining lifespan are each half of the ALL.
 In combination, these two properties imply that the average age and average remaining lifespan in a stationary population each equal one half of the length-biased life expectancy, generating Eq.
-7.4
+7.5